cagline/cra-template-react-redux-toolkit/README.md

 ## TODOs
-1) Dummy Logo image
-2) MUI dark / light theme
-3) Localization
+1) Localization
-4) If need , apply MUI component to Counter & Todo features
+2) If need , apply MUI component to Counter & Todo features
-5) If need , Keycloak & Authorization (implementation as comments to uncomment)
+3) If need , Keycloak & Authorization (implementation as comments to uncomment)